securewizardium/Watchify/README.md

 # Watchify
-Watchify is a desktop application to watch and track the shows and movies you love.
+Watchify is a desktop application to watch and track shows and movies.